How to take the ultimate trip to Muscat, Oman’s enchanting capital

 Where to eat

-With delights such as spicy chicken salona curry on pillows of steaming rice, lamb shank roasted for six hours in an underground firepit, and fresh seafood still sizzling from the grill, the menu at Beit Al Luban is a delectable primer in Omani cuisine.
-Located on the Corniche, it’s modelled on an old Muscat house – think twinkling lanterns, hand-carved tables and waiters in national dress.
+With delights such as spicy chicken salona curry on pillows of steaming rice, lamb shank roasted for six hours in an underground firepit, and fresh seafood still sizzling from the grill, the menu at Bait Al Luban is a delectable primer in Omani cuisine.
+Located on the corniche, it’s modelled on an old Muscat house – think twinkling lanterns, hand-carved tables and waiters in national dress.

 For a fine-dining spin on shuwa – slow-cooked marinated meat, such as lamb or goat – book Al Angham, at the Royal Opera House Muscat, where delicately spiced curries and cardamom-infused halwa (a sweet dessert) make a memorable pre-show supper.